You can use FineOps to deploy FineReport 11.0 projects.

 Each main application server is used to deploy a FineReport application.

-This scheme is intended for customers with little business usage and limited server resources only.
-All components of FineReport and FineOps are deployed on one server.
+1. This scheme is intended for customers with little business usage and limited server resources only.

 Ensure the usage meets the following requirements: The number of system users, concurrent users, data rows in a single dataset, cells in a single template, and total cells is less than 1000, 50, 300 thousand, 500 thousand, and five million, respectively.